Seneca-BSA/bsa/docs/seh500/lab1.md

 1. In the hello_world.c example, what is the instruction address of the first line of code that it halts on once you start debugging?

     **Note:** The instruction is at a hex address within the instruction region.
 You can find it in the disabled code or the Disassembly view during debug.

     **Hint:** The main function starts at address 0x00000924.

 1. Look at the register tab, what is the value of the Program Counter (PC) when you first start debugging?
-Refer back to the memory map in question 1 and see if it correspond to the proper memory region.
+Refer back to the memory map in question 1 and see if it corresponds to the proper memory region.

 1. What is the value of the Stack Pointer (SP)?
-Refer back to the memory map in question 1 and see if it correspond to the proper memory region.
+Refer back to the memory map in question 1 and see if it corresponds to the proper memory region.

 1. Change the C-code to also display your name and student number within the print statement.
 Copy your main function onto blackboard.